Daniel Ruiz (footballer, born 2001)

-Daniel Felipe Ruiz Rivera (born 30 July 2001) is a Colombian footballer who plays as winger for Brazilian club Santos, on loan from Millonarios, and the Colombia national team.
+Daniel Felipe Ruiz Rivera (born 30 July 2001) is a Colombian footballer who plays as winger for Russian club CSKA Moscow on loan from Millonarios, and the Colombia national team.

 Club career

 Fortaleza CEIF

 Born in Bogotá, Ruiz began his career with a local side named CD Dinhos, before joining Deportivo Cali's youth setup in 2016.
 After two years playing for the latter, he left and moved to Fortaleza CEIF.

 Ruiz made his senior debut with Fortaleza on 7 October 2018, playing the last four minutes in a 1–1 Categoría Primera B away draw against Deportes Quindío; it was his only appearance of the season.
 He subsequently started to feature more regularly for the side, becoming a starter in the later stages of the 2020 season and scoring his first goal on 14 November of that year, in a 1–1 draw at Llaneros.

 Millonarios

 On 30 December 2020, Ruiz moved to Categoría Primera A side Millonarios on a one-year loan deal, with a buyout clause.
 He made his club – and top tier – debut on 16 January 2021, replacing Emerson Rodríguez in a 1–0 home win over Envigado.

 Ruiz scored his first goal in the main category on 20 June 2021, netting the opener in a 2–1 home loss against Deportes Tolima.
 On 12 September, he scored a brace in a 4–3 win at Atlético Bucaramanga.

 In January 2022, Millonarios bought Ruiz outright, for a rumoured fee of US$ 350,000; Fortaleza also kept 20% over a future sale.